French Press Vs Pour Over | Which Method is the Best?

 Cons of French Press

-• Some fine coffee grounds may end up in your cup and makes your French Press coffee muddy.
+• Some fine coffee grounds can end up in your cup and make your French Press coffee muddy.
 Some people enjoy the richness of the resulting coffee, but others find the sediment to be undesirable.

 • French Press is a less healthy method compared to Pour over.
 However, there is no harm if you drink French press coffee in moderation.